IrishMarineInstitute/docker-argo-erddap/README.md

     docker exec -i -t myargos add_float 6901921

 As the [argoCollector](https://github.com/IrishMarineInstitute/argoCollector) eventually politely downloads the float's dataset files, you will see the fetched urls appear on the console.
-The new platform_number will be visible in erddap.
+The new platform_number will be visible in ERDDAP.

 ## Removing a float